MONGOLIA TRAVEL NEWS

 All over the world people know of Mongolia because of Genghis khan.
 With the 800th anniversary of the founding of the Mongolian Empire by Genghis Khan coming up in 2006 interest in this fascinating country has never been higher.
 Mongolians has been planning a lot of events and activities for this anniversary.

-In anticipation of this event, we at Black Ibex Expeditions are offering visitors from other countries a special horse trek through his land.
+In anticipation of this event, we at Discover Mongolia Travel are offering visitors from other countries a special horse trek through his land.
 Click here to learn more about this horse trek.
 (Opens a new window)

 WHO IS GENGHIS KHAN?